DustCar/UE5ArinaMultiplayerShooterProject/README.md

 **Delegate callback function:** `void OnFindSessionsComplete(bool bWasSuccessful)`
 - Clears the delegate from the delegate list using the delegate handle, if Session Interface is valid.
+- Broadcasts to `MultiplayerFindSessionsCompleteDelegate`.
+If any results are found, passes in _SearchResults_ array and _bWasSuccessful_, else, passes in an empty array and false.

 ---